seasonedcc/croods/docs/docs/cauth-example.md

 ---
-id: croods-auth-example
+id: cauth-example
-title: Croods-Auth Example
+title: Live Example
 ---

 Checkout a [running Croods-auth app](https://seasonedsoftware.github.io/croods-light-auth/), connecting with 2 different API's and using all of the CRUD actions.